5,666,547 members and growing! (16,178 online)

 Introduction

 Yes, it's yet another splitter window class.
-So why I release a new class, when there are a plenty of similar classes?
+So why I release a new class, when there are plenty of similar classes?
 The answer is simple.
 All splitter window classes at CodeProject can be IMHO divided into two parts:

 • These derived from original MFC CSplitterWnd.
 They look nice and give a lot of advantages to classical CSplitterWnd, but deriving from CSplitterWnd restrict you to use only CView-derived windows in it.